 Like Bourdieu’s Cultural Capital, Foucault’s Biopower can help understand PDI, if that is PDI is even valid in its output.
 Biopower is “an explosion of numerous and diverse techniques for achieving the subjugations of bodies and the control of populations” (The History of Sexuality Vol. 1 p.
 140).
 This is what Bourdieu asserts, not sure that it’s what Geert cared to explore.
 Foucault saw technology and untouchable authority coming from an invisible or elusive panopticon-like set of Disciplinary Institutions that perpetuate the narratives and myths necessary to control populations, often the institutions of the state that Parenti alluded to above.
 This situation is covered in Cultural Capital, but perhaps more explicit in Biopower as school, prisons, police precincts, churches, barracks, hospitals, mental health services, and the like however they might fit together to create power over populations.
 Both Foucault and Bourdieu lay the groundwork to understanding the numbers Geert’s indexes produce.
 Whether the latter is useful or relevant is questionable at this point.

-It’s not that we need any of these theories to explain what is obvious to many, that power relations are played out in cultural contexts and (disciplinary) institutions that humans believe in.
-Of course the goal here or for most people concerned with freedom should be to “block the chains” of authority and vanguardism.
-“All power to all people” (Black Panther slogan), is the same as no power for anyone, which translates to blocking the chains of authority, equaliberty that would make the PDI useless, one number or color, null.
+It’s not that we need any of these theories to explain what is obvious to many, that power relations are played out in cultural contexts and (disciplinary) institutions that humans believe in, build, and attempt to destroy.
+Of course the goal here. or for most people concerned with freedom, should be to “block the chains” of authority and vanguardism.
+“All power to all people” (Black Panther slogan), is the same as no power for anyone, which translates to blocking the chains of authority, equaliberty that would make the PDI useless, one number or color, a null set.

 One way to consider all the above and how power differences ultimately play out, if not how it is framed is as follows: